hs2361/k-means-compressor/README.md

 -i: Path to the input directory
 -o: Path to the output directory
 -f: Format for output images
--c: (Optional, default: 64) Number of clusters used for compression
+-cl: (Optional, default: 64) Number of clusters used for compression
 -it: (Optional, default: 5) Number of epochs for k-means compression

 Seam Carving (-s):